How Loud Is an ATV? A Guide to ATV Noise

 It all boils down to what the customers want.

 For most ATV buyers, engine performance and a lightweight, highly maneuverable vehicle design outrank noise output.
-And they want it at the lower price possible.
+And they want it at the lowest price possible.

 So that’s what the manufacturers make.